Safety

 Visit the NYS Coalition Against Domestic Violence website for Domestic Violence Shelters and Programs in your county.

-For many crime victims, particularly victims of intimate partner violence, stalking, and sexual assault, (link to those sections within our site) orders of protection can play an important role in stopping the abuse and keeping them safer.
+For many crime victims, particularly victims of intimate partner violence, stalking, and sexual assault, orders of protection can play an important role in stopping the abuse and keeping them safer.
 In criminal court proceedings, the prosecutor can ask the judge for an order of protection for the crime victim.
 For information about getting an order of protection in criminal court, please see the NYS Office for the Prevention of Domestic Violence website.

 When the person who has committed the crime is a family member or intimate partner, crime victims can get orders of protection in Family Court.